In 2020, I failed at early retirement and I want to share why.

 One of the things I enjoy about the Financial Samurai community is that you guys keep it real.
-After announcing that I plan to be more entrepreneurial and less focused on retirement, you guys gave an outpouring of support and encouragement.
+After announcing that I plan to be more entrepreneurial and less focused on retirement a couple years ago, you guys gave an outpouring of support and encouragement.
 This means a lot.

-When I was trying to survive the investment banking meat grinder in my 20s and early 30s, I always saved in a special folder personal thank you e-mails I got from colleagues or clients.
+When I was trying to survive the investment banking meat grinder in my 20s, I always saved in a special folder personal thank you e-mails I got from colleagues or clients.
 Their words of encouragement were more valuable than money.

 On the flip side, one of the realities of keeping things real is that I’ve also got to face hard truths.
-And the latest hard truth given to me by some regular readers and many casual observers is that I’m an early retirement failure.
+And one of the hard truths given to me by some regular readers and many casual observers is that I’m an early retirement failure.

-As an example, check out this comment from Dan on my post, Less Retirement, More Entrepreneurship:
+As an example, here is a comment from Dan on my post, Less Retirement, More Entrepreneurship:

 “Thinking about it some more, isn’t your situation a case of early retirement failure?
 You thought you had enough money for early retirement.
 After having a child, you reassessed your situation and decided you needed more money.
 One of the criticisms of FIRE is “It all changes when you have kids” which seems to describe your situation.

 Dan is absolutely right.
-After eight years of early retirement, I admit I can’t hack it anymore.
+After eight years of early retirement (2012-2019), I admit I couldn’t hack it anymore.
 I’m constantly looking 3-5 years ahead in the future.
 If our current financial situation stays static, I foresee problems ahead, especially if there is an economic downturn.

 I am now forcing myself to alter how I spend my roughly 20 hours a week on Financial Samurai from 90% fun to 50% fun, 50% business.
 For the next six months of my new beginning, I’m also going to increase the time spent on Financial Samurai by ~10 hours a week to focus on business.
 Depending on how I do, I’ll then look for a job by mid-2020.